 Serpentine Pink was awarded the acclaimed ReFrame Stamp in 2021, premiered at the Independent Filmmakers Showcase (IFS) L.A.
-Film Festival as part of their 2022 official selection, and won the Sweden Film Award for Best LGBT Film for September 2022.
+Film Festival as part of their 2022 official selection, won the Sweden Film Award for Best LGBT Film for September 2022, won the IndieFest Award of Merit for LGBTQ+ & Women Filmmakers, and is nominated as 2023 Best 1st Feature in the Bare Bones Film & Music Festival.

 “We were lucky to get an advanced screening of Serpentine Pink ahead of its launch on September 2nd, 2022.
 Wow, what a journey it was.
 It’s very clever the way the film has been directed.
 We especially loved the cinematography and use of symbolism.
 Truly compelling stuff!